Offline Meta-Reinforcement Learning with Online Self-Supervision: Related Works

-Our method addresses a similar problem to prior offline meta-RL methods~\citep{mitchell2020offline,dorfman2020offline}, but we show that these approaches perform poorly due to distributional shift.
+Our method addresses a similar problem to prior offline meta-RL methods~\citep{mitchell2021offline,dorfman2020offline}.
+In our comparisons, we find that after offline meta-training, our method is competitive to these prior approaches, but that with additional self-supervised online fine-tuning, our method significantly outperforms these methods by mitigating the aforementioned distributional shift issue.
 Our method addresses the distribution shift problem by using online interactions without reward supervision.
 In our experiments, we found that \mabbr greatly improves performance on both training and held-out tasks.
 Lastly, \mabbr is also related to unsupervised meta-learning methods~\citep{gupta2018unsupervised,jabri2019unsupervised}, which annotate data with their own rewards.
 In contrast to these methods, we assume that there exists an offline dataset with reward labels that we can use to learn to generate similar rewards.